ProAgileAB/channels-tests-refactoring-kata/README.md

 # Problems to work on

 1. Begin by reading through builders.h and builder.c.
-  a) How many builder functions already exists?
+  * How many builder functions already exists?
 Count all functions.
-  b) For what structures?
+  * For what structures?
-  c) For what fields?
+  * For what fields?
 2. test_channel.c contains fixture based tests for the should_send_packet function (top half of file) and tests for builders (bottom half).
-  a) How many tests are fixture based?
+  * How many tests are fixture based?
-  b) How many tests are there for test data builder functions?
+  * How many tests are there for test data builder functions?
-  c) Place Arrange, Act, Assert comments in each of the should_send_packet tests (as best as you can)
+  * Place Arrange, Act, Assert comments in each of the should_send_packet tests (as best as you can)
 3. Time for refactoring!
-There are several TODO items in test_channel.c.
-Some are marked EASY and HARD; Start with an Easy!
+  * There are several TODO items in test_channel.c
+  * Some are marked EASY and HARD - start with an EASY!

 # Links